Irreducible MultiQutrit Correlations in Greenberger-Horne-Zeilinger Type States: Multi-Qutrit Correlations

 \section{Multi-Qutrit Correlations}

-To derive the irreducible multiparty correlations in the three families of $n$-qutrit states studied in this paper, we adopt Zhou's continuity approach with a little improvement.
-Namely, the results in the original work of Zhou \cite{Zhou08} indicate that, the standard exponential form state $\tilde{\rho}^{[n]}_m(\gamma)$ contains the maximal von Neumann entropy among the states with the same $m$-party reduced density matrices, and this property is holden when its parameter $\gamma \rightarrow +\infty$.
-Therefore, for a given state, $\rho^{[n]}$, with nonmaximal rank, we don't construct the series states $\rho^{[n]}(\gamma)$ and corresponding $\tilde{\rho}^{[n]}_m(\gamma)$, but construct a sequence of states $\sigma^{[n]}_{m}(\gamma_m)$ in the standard exponential form (\ref{exp}) whose limit $\sigma^{[n]}_{m}|_{\gamma_m \rightarrow +\infty}$ has the same $m$-party reduced density matrices as $\rho^{[n]}$.
-Here, for different $m$, the states $\sigma^{[n]}_{m}(\gamma_m)$ are independent, and the same are true of their parameters $\gamma_m$.
+To derive the degrees of irreducible multiparty correlations in the three families of $n$-qutrit states studied in this paper, we adopt Zhou's continuity approach with a little improvement.
+Namely, the results in the original work of Zhou \cite{Zhou08} indicated that, the standard exponential form state $\tilde{\rho}^{[n]}_m(\gamma)$ contains the maximal von Neumann entropy among the states with the same $m$-party reduced density matrices, and this property is holden when its parameter $\gamma \rightarrow +\infty$.
+Therefore, for a given state, $\rho^{[n]}$, with nonmaximal rank, in stead of constructing the series states $\rho^{[n]}(\gamma)$ and corresponding $\tilde{\rho}^{[n]}_m(\gamma)$, we construct a sequence of states $\sigma^{[n]}_{m}(\gamma_m)$ in the standard exponential form (\ref{exp}) whose limit $\sigma^{[n]}_{m}|_{\gamma_m \rightarrow +\infty}$ has the same $m$-party reduced density matrices as $\rho^{[n]}$.
+Here, for different $m$, the states $\sigma^{[n]}_{m}(\gamma_m)$ are independent, and the same are true for their parameters $\gamma_m$.
 Then the degree of the irreducible $m$-party correlation in the state $\rho^{[n]}$ is given by